pipe-cd/pipecd/docs/content/en/blog/control-plane-on-local.md

 However, some developers would like to build a Control Plane more easily for introduction or development.
 This blog shows you how to install a PipeCD Control Plane on local machine easily.

-Intended readers are those who would like to:
+This blog is for those who would like to:
 - begin using PipeCD and experiment its features instantly, including Control Plane and Piped
 - develop PipeCD and debug your codes easily